Main page content

 The Emergence of Climate Security Risks in the Pacific

-As early as the 1990s, Pacific regional frameworks began integrating human security perspectives.
-The Boe Declaration (2018) formally identified climate change as the region’s most severe security threat, emphasising that climate change affects governance, livelihoods, identity, and stability (Pacific Islands Forum, 2018).
-This recognition reflects decades of evolving understanding that climate impacts are not merely environmental issues, but multidimensional risks shaping the social, economic, and political fabric of Pacific societies (Shibata et al., 2024).
+From the 1990s onward, Pacific states emerged as early global advocates linking climate change to survival, sovereignty, and human security, embedding these concerns within regional frameworks emphasising human-centred and non-traditional security.
+This evolution was formalised in the Boe Declaration on Regional Security (2018) and its subsequent Action Plan (2019), which identified climate change as the region’s most severe security threat, with implications for governance, livelihoods, identity, and stability.
+This recognition reflects decades of evolving understanding that climate impacts extend beyond environmental degradation, constituting multidimensional risks shaping the social, economic, and political fabric of Pacific societies (Shibata et al., 2024).

 Climate Impacts Create Multi-Layered Pressures